Connect with others who understand.

 Written by Torrey Kim

-Have you ever heard the saying, “A fish is a fish is a fish?”
+Have you ever heard the saying “A fish is a fish is a fish?”
 When it comes to food allergies, that’s not necessarily the case.
 Although some people can be highly allergic to one type of seafood, they may be able to eat other types.
-For instance, some individuals find that they can eat shrimp as often as they want, but get very sick if they eat crabs.
+For instance, some individuals find that they can eat shrimp as often as they want, but they get very sick if they eat crabs.

 “I stay away from anything with crab — it’s my only seafood allergy,” one MyFoodAllergyTeam member wrote.